SimonMoynihan33/fur-ever-mates-adoption/README.md

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
+  - From here, navigate to the pages section
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Change branch to main if not already selected
+  - Click save
+  - Go back to Code section on the top left
+  - Scroll to deployments

-The live link can be found here - https://simonmoynihan33.github.io/my-pp1-project/
+The live link can be found here - https://simonmoynihan33.github.io/fur-ever-mates-adoption/

 ## Credits